lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

     assertThat(savedBook).isEqualTo(bookRepository.findById(savedBook.getId()).get());
 }
 ```
-We'll see an error that looks like `ERROR: null value in column "id" violates not-null constraint`.
-You'll see this if you haven't defined a way for ids to be generated or defined a default value in the class.
+We see an error that looks like `ERROR: null value in column "id" violates not-null constraint`.
+You see this if you haven't defined a way for ids to be generated or defined a default value in the class.
 In Spring Data JDBC this looks [little different](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/#jdbc.entity-persistence.id-generation) from what you may have seen in Spring Data JPA.
-In our case we'll need to define an `ApplicationListener` for a `BeforeSaveEvent`:
+In our case we need to define an `ApplicationListener` for a `BeforeSaveEvent`:

 ```java
 // PersistenceConfig.java